genilson/ethanol_devel/README.md

 # Development container #

-This repository contains a dockerfile that creates a docker container with all tools and code needed to develop the Ethanol controller and agents.
+This repository contains a Dockerfile that can be used to build an Ubuntu 14.04 image which contains all the tools and dependencies that are necessary to develop the Ethanol controller and agents.
+This image can than be used to create containers in which the ethanol_controller and ethanol_hostapd repositories can be cloned.

 # Installation #

 ## Docker installation ##

-The installation of Docker is easy in Ubuntu 14.04 or latter.
-Just issue the command:
+Docker can be installed through your system's package manager.
+On Debian based systems just run the command:

 ```bash
 sudo apt-get install -y docker.io